tiagopog/jsonapi-utils/README.md

 end
 ```

-For this example, let's get focused only on read actions:
+For this example, let's get focused only on read actions.
+After including `JSONAPI::Utils` we can use the `jsonapi_render` method
+in order to generate responses which follow the JSON API's standards.

 ```ruby
 # app/controllers/users_controller.rb